mmistakes/made-mistakes-jekyll/_drafts/using-jekyll-2016.md

 {% capture protip_critical_css %}
 #### ProTip: Plugin-Free Inlined Critical CSS

-The same method can be achieved by placing your SCSS stylesheet inside the `/_includes/` folder and applying the `scssify` filter.
+The same method can be achieved by placing your SCSS stylesheet inside the `/_includes/` directory and applying the `scssify` filter.
 Fully compatible with GitHub Pages without the use of a plugin.
 {% endcapture %}

 <div class="notice--info">